 There are a number of websites that offer you FREE websites.
 They offer various paid packages of services too, but they hope that if they let you in on a free level, you will respond to their constant advertising of their other services, and decide to upgrade.
 If you are as broke as I was, it is easy to resist those ads.
 Just make the most of the free website services, and follow the tutorial guides and learn to build your own site.

-If you do a google search, you'll find plenty of them, but I found a review site which compares the most popular ones.
+If you do a google search, you'll find plenty of them.
 Here's some links for the top ones.
 Check them out and then choose one.

 2. Sign up for a FREE Blog